dseguy/php-error-messages/messages/a-never-returning-%s-does-not-return-a-value.rst

 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html","name":"A never returning %s does not return a value, but #[\\NoDiscard] requires a return value","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Tue, 31 Mar 2026 09:10:45 +0000","dateModified":"Tue, 31 Mar 2026 09:10:45 +0000","description":"This definition include contradicting information: the return type ``never`` means that the function will never return, so there should be no return value to handle","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html","name":"A never returning %s does not return a value, but #[\\NoDiscard] requires a return value","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Apr 2026 08:56:11 +0000","dateModified":"Fri, 10 Apr 2026 08:56:11 +0000","description":"This definition include contradicting information: the return type ``never`` means that the function will never return, so there should be no return value to handle","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/a-never-returning-%s-does-not-return-a-value.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Description
 ___________

 This definition include contradicting information: the return type ``never`` means that the function will never return, so there should be no return value to handle.
 On the other hand, the ``NoDiscard`` attribute request the caller to do something with the returned values.
-This is irreconciliable.
+This is irreconcilable.

 Example
 _______